-To specify a zero frequency point, you may use DC keyword or f=0 data entry in the DATA field of the SP model.
-To specify an infinity frequency point, use the INFINITY keyword of the SP model.
+To specify a zero frequency point, the pre-defined DC parameter may be used.
+Alternatively, the f parameter in the DATA field of the SP model may be set to a value of 0.
+To specify an infinity frequency point, use the INFINITY token.